 Restoring Pollinator Populations

-In the Southern Farm & Gardens spring 2018 issue, a six-page feature article, Restoring Pollinator Populations, gives an overview of challenges facing pollinator populations along with tips for pollinator-friendly gardens.
-Ei Founder Holly Emore researched and wrote the article along with providing the images.
+In the Southern Farm & Garden spring 2018 issue, a six-page feature article, Restoring Pollinator Populations, gives an overview of challenges facing pollinator populations along with tips for pollinator-friendly gardens.

 Regenerative Agriculture Revives Soils & Local Ecosystems